peerigon/eslint-config-peerigon/README.md

 "eslint-config-peerigon/prettier"
 ```

 Please note that our linting rules will complain about specific code snippets coming from Prettier.
-Use [prettier-eslint-cli](https://github.com/prettier/prettier-eslint-cli) instead of Prettier to get the best of both worlds.
+We recommend running `eslint --fix` afterwards.

 ## VSCode